-Even though the city’s patron saint is the evangelist Saint Mark, the most deeply felt celebration in Venice is the Redentore festival.
+Even though the city’s patron saint is the evangelist Saint Mark, the Redentore Festival in Venice the most deeply felt celebration in Venice.
+It's connected to the roots and the history of the city and, as such, it is perceived as a fundamental part of the identity of all Venetians.

-Like today, the celebration was held on the third Sunday of July when a procession started in Piazza San Marco, continued through the alleys of the sestiere of Dorsoduro and arrived on the Zattere where the Basilica of Redentore could be seen in its magnificence on the other side of the Giudecca canal.
-A specially-made bridge was build from the Zattere to the front of the church and the tradition endures.
+The celebration was held on the third Sunday of July when a procession started in Piazza San Marco, continued through the alleys of the sestiere of Dorsoduro and arrived on the Fondamenta delle Zattere where the Church of the Redentore could be seen in its magnificence on the other side of the Giudecca canal.
+Then a bridge was build from the Fondamenta delle Zattere to the front of the church and the tradition endures.

-The popular festival starts on Saturday after the pontoon bridge is open by the local authorities.
-Apart from the joy of the religion on the holiday, the day before is all earthly.
-In the afternoon, people set up tables of various sizes where dinner will be had at dusk.
-It is like the whole city is having their meal outdoors and the visual impact is sensational.
+The popular festival starts on Saturday after the pontoon bridge is inaugurated by the local authorities.
+The days are split between religious celebrations and locally organized parties to wait for the fires.
+Unfortunately, this year the festival will take place without the fire tradtion as a safety precaution after Covid-19.
+Friday is all earthly.
+In the afternoon, people set up tables of various sizes where dinner will be held at dusk.
+It is like the whole city having its meal outdoors; the view is sensational.

 Three are the typical traditional dishes of this special night which also quite easy to make: